SerhiiMyronets/homelab/03-gitops/README.md

 * `01-platform-bootstrap.yaml`

   * Adds Cilium to Argo CD management (already pre-installed)
   * Installs cert-manager with self-signed CA
   * Deploys Ingress resources for Argo CD and Longhorn UIs

 * `02-monitoring-bootstrap.yaml`

   * Installs kube-prometheus-stack, OpenTelemetry Collector, Loki, Tempo, Jaeger, and Hubble
   * Deploys Ingress resources for Hubble, Jaeger, Alertmanager, Grafana, Prometheus, Loki, and Tempo

 * `03-otel-demo.yaml`

   * Deploys the `otel-demo`, an OpenTelemetry example application representing a 21-microservice online store
   * Exposes the frontend and load generator via Ingress resources

+Once all applications are synced, your cluster will be fully equipped with GitOps management, observability, and demo workloads for instrumentation testing.

-## Next steps
+## Navigation

 * [← Back to 02-bootstrap](../02-bootstrap/README.md)